Updated: Aug 25

 If you have read my other articles about video gaming, you will know I have been an avid gamer since I was a child.

-Nowadays I am almost exclusively a PC gamer, except for when playing multiplayer with the little NOMADlets on the Wii U and Nintendo Switch.
-My PS3 is now used only as a blu-ray player, and my XBox 360 is not even plugged in.
+Nowadays I am almost exclusively a PC gamer, except for when playing multiplayer with the children on the Wii U and Nintendo Switch.
+My PS3 is now used only as a blu-ray player, and my Xbox 360 is not even plugged in.

 It is fair to say that I have a lot of experience of gaming on multiple platforms, both computers and consoles.
 So why am I now a full-time member of the so-called ‘PC Master Race’, as opposed to the multi-platform dilettante I was before?